popphp/docs/user_guide/databases.rst

     echo $sql;

-The above example would produce the following SQL statement for MySQL:

 .. code-block:: sql

     -- MySQL
     SELECT `id`, `username`, `email` FROM `users`
         LEFT JOIN `user_info` ON (`users`.`id` = `user_info`.`user_id`)
         WHERE (`id` < ?)
-ORDER BY `id` DESC example would produce the following SQL statement for MySQL:
+ORDER BY `id` DESC

 .. code-block:: sql